9 - Transcription

 In eukaryotes, there are three types of RNA polymerases that handle transcription:

 - RNA polymerase I. RNA polymerase I transcribes most of the eukaryotic ribosomal RNA (rRNA) genes to make rRNA molecules.
-We will learn in Part 11 that rRNA molecules play a critical role in the translation process.
+We will learn in Part 11 that rRNA molecules are noncoding RNA molecules that play a critical role in the translation process.

 - RNA polymerase II.
 RNA polymerase II transcribes eukaryotic structural genes.
 Recall that structural genes produce mRNA molecules upon transcription.
 In this section, we will focus our attention on RNA polymerase II.

 - RNA polymerase III.
 RNA polymerase III transcribes all eukaryotic transfer RNA (tRNA) genes.
-We will learn in Part 11 that tRNA molecules play a critical role in translation, functioning to deliver amino acids to the ribosome.
+We will learn in Part 11 that tRNA molecules are noncoding RNA molecules that play a critical role in translation, functioning to deliver amino acids to the ribosome.

 - What types of genes do the three eukaryotic RNA polymerases transcribe?